 Troubleshooting

 Output looks incomplete or missing setup steps — you likely didn’t invoke a skill.
-Retry with the slash command orload_prompt instruction.
+Retry with the slash command or load_prompt instruction.

 My MCP client doesn’t support slash commands — use the universal fallback: “Use the Lorikeet load_prompt tool to load <skill-name>, then…”.